Year of Call:

 Defended a family firm of surveyors in respect of very old allegations made by the HSE of breach of HSWA/CDM regulations arising out of a collapsed building causing very serious injuries to groundworkers.

-Represented a large manufacturing concern following death of a worker during cleaning of a manufacturing concern.
+Represented a large manufacturing concern following the death of a worker during cleaning of a manufacturing concern.

-Represented a large US medical company at inquest following death to a patient following surgery to administer artificial heart arterial parts.
+Represented a large US medical company at inquest following the death of a patient following surgery to administer artificial heart arterial parts.

 Advising a roofing company pre-charge all aspects of interview, disclosure and evidence to meet joint Police/HSE investigation into corporate manslaughter.

-A rail worker was killed when hit by a high speed train outside Doncaster Station.
-Tim was instructed by the family and by robust cross-examination over four days was able to show that the deceased was inadequately supervised by his employer and that rail maintenance contract was poorly managed.
+A rail worker was killed when hit by a high-speed train outside Doncaster Station.
+Tim was instructed by the family and, by robust cross-examination over four days, he was able to show that the deceased was inadequately supervised by his employer and that the rail maintenance contract was poorly managed.
 This directly led to HSE charges against supervisor and future death prevention report from the Coroner.